About This Project

 Help monitor the invasive alien species in your area by using the „Invasive Alien Species Europe“ app.
 This way each citizen can contribute to the early detection of new invaders.

-Project LIFE16NATBG000856 maintains and aids in the conservation of three of the rarest and most vulnerable habitat types in Bulgaria and Europe:
+Project LIFE16NATBG000856 maintains and aids in the conservation of four of the rarest and most vulnerable habitat types in Bulgaria and Europe: